madprops/blog/docs/noda.md

 **67. Zeryth** - The Apex

 The highest state of pure vibration.
-Zeryth represents the aspiration of the seventh cycle—existing entirely as pure energy.
+Zeryth represents the absolute conversion into pure energy.
 It is the shedding of the last remnants of physical structure to become a clean, uninterrupted wave of light, operating far above the noise of the lower cycles.

 ---